Example policies and templates

 It also provides templates you can copy and modify for your own custom roles, including Reader, Writer, and Admin roles.

-Example: Granting access to specific environments and flags
+Example: Grant access to specific environments and flags

-Expand Example: Granting access to specific environments and flags
+Expand Example: Grant access to specific environments and flags, by tag

 This example policy uses the *